mandytown/crfasrnn/README.md

 ![sample](sample.png)

 <b>Live demo:</b> [http://crfasrnn.torr.vision](http://crfasrnn.torr.vision)
+<b>update:</b> This version of code is integrated with the latest caffe future version.

 This package contains code for the "CRF-RNN" semantic image segmentation method, published in the ICCV 2015 paper [Conditional Random Fields as Recurrent Neural Networks](http://www.robots.ox.ac.uk/~szheng/papers/CRFasRNN.pdf).
 This paper was initially described in an [arXiv tech report](http://arxiv.org/abs/1502.03240).
 Our software is built on top of the [Caffe](http://caffe.berkeleyvision.org/) deep learning library.
 The current version was developed by: